-As with any crime, Augsburg College seeks to prevent sexual assault.
+As with any crime, Augsburg University seeks to prevent sexual assault.
 The victim of a sexual assault is not at fault, but Augsburg hopes to help prevent sexual assault by helping change the culture and discussion around it.
 Sexual assault, or rape, can happen to anyone regardless of age, race, sexual orientation, gender, gender identity, gender expression, or any other demographic consideration.

 You should consider your own sexual interests and boundaries and be prepared to discuss them with your partner as well as your partner’s interests and boundaries.
 Good communication will help ensure a good experience for both parties and help ensure the parties’ willingness to participate and avoid missed cues.

 Alcohol is frequently involved in sexual assault cases, and usually both parties have consumed alcohol according to the National Institute for Alcohol and Alcoholism.
 This does not, however, mean that alcohol causes or leads to sexual assault.
 (In fact, the desire to commit sexual assault may be the reason for drinking.)
 Nonetheless, alcohol can play a role, and alcohol can inhibit anyone’s judgment or ability to read any situation, and heavy drinking has been a reported as a factor in both perpetrators and victims.
 This should not be seen as an excuse for sexual assault, but as a reminder to drink responsibly and plan ahead.
 You should also know what you are drinking (i.e. avoid taking drinks from strangers or drinking from a communal punch bowl).
 You should communicate with your friends and discuss your plans with your friends so that you are not alone.